SCHEDULED SMALL GROUP SAFARI TRIPS

-It is really important for travelers planning to visit Rwanda to follow this and do it as quickly as possible to enable enough time for the visa application to be approved.
+It is really important for travelers planning to visit Rwanda to follow this and do it as quickly as possible to allow enough time for the visa application to be approved.
 It’s appropriate for Rwanda visitors to print out a copy of their submission so that they avoid inconveniences when they arrive in Rwanda.

-Upon re-entry in to Uganda, e.g. from Rwanda via road, a transit visa for USD15 may be conceivable, depending on your itinerary and the safari destination you are heading to, and for how long you plan to take.
+Upon re-entry into Uganda, e.g. from Rwanda via road, a transit visa for USD15 may be conceivable, depending on your itinerary and the safari destination you are heading to, and for how long you plan to take.
 Many times, a full new single entry visa at USD50 will be charged.

-It is YOUR responsibility to make sure that your passport is valid for a minimum of six months and has various clear pages for visas prior to departure.
+It is YOUR responsibility to make sure that your passport is valid for a minimum of six months and has various clear pages for visas before departure.
 If you are visiting Uganda on a British Passport new policies require that your passport is valid for 12 months for entry into Uganda.

-If you have a records of liver problems (hepatitis, etc) you should consult your doctor first before departing for your gorilla safari tour.
+If you have records of liver problems (hepatitis, etc) you should consult your doctor first before departing for your gorilla safari tour.

 Typhoid can also be requested from the authorities when crossing into Rwanda, even though it is uncommon for it to be requested.
 This can be completed by way of your local group or through a journey clinic.